RichardLitt/standard-readme/spec.md

 - Code block illustrating how to install.

 **Subsections:**
 - `Dependencies`.
-Required if there are dependencies.
+Required if there are unusual dependencies or dependencies that must be manually installed.
 - `Updating`.
 Optional.

 **Suggestions:**